Jayden Teoh

 Research

-Jayden's research interests lie in the intersection of representation learning in neural sequence architectures, generalization in deep reinforcement learning, and self-improving agents.
+Jayden's research interests lie in the intersection of representation learning and self-improving agents.
 Jayden has a track record of publishing papers in top-tier conferences including NeurIPS, ICLR, and ICML. *

-*I've been told that writing in third person makes your credentials sound more legitimate.
+*I've been told that writing in third person makes your credentials sound more legitimate :p

 Next-Latent Prediction Transformers Learn Compact World Models